jfcloutier/karma_system/design_notes/plans.md

 An `up` trend captures an upwardly changing ordinal value for a given property of a given object.
 A `down` trend captures a downwardly changing ordinal value for a given property of a given object.
-A `same` trend captures a steady ordinal value for a given property of a given object.
 An `ended` trend captures an unknown ordinal value for a given property of a given object after it trending.

 If the nature of the trend to impact is